int-brain-lab/neuropixels_course_2024/quality_control_for_np_data/README.md

 To display the ibl metrics in the cluster view when launching phy you will need to add the plugin `ibl_metrics.py` provided in this folder to your phy config path.
 This can be done in the following way

-Copy the `ibl_metrics.py` file into the folder`~/.phy/plugins/.
-If the `plugins` folder does not exist you may have to create it
+Copy the `ibl_metrics.py` file into the folder `~/.phy/plugins/`.
+If the `plugins` folder does not exist you may have to create it.

-Edit the  `~/.phy/phy_config.py` to include the following line
+Edit the  `~/.phy/phy_config.py` to include the following line at the end of the file
 ```python
 c.TemplateGUI.plugins = ['IBLMetricsPlugin']
 ```